catie-aq/flashT5/README.md

 We've used the codes of this repository to pretrain two FAT5-UL2 in French, a base version (305M parameters) and a large version (973M parameters).
 The weights will soon be released.
 Models are pre-trained on the French part of the [CulturaX](https://huggingface.co/datasets/uonlp/CulturaX) corpus by Nguyen et al. (2023), i.e. 1,258 GB of text.
-The models were run on a single A100; for 11 days for the base version and 30 days for the large version.
+The models were run on a single A100 80G for 11 days for the base version and two A100 80G 25 days for the large version.

 ## Roadmap
 Here is several following up work that we would like to make :

-- Fixing the compilation with PyTorch 2.2 : the current implentation doesn't support compiling together with the custom FA2 and Triton kernels.
+- Fixing the compilation with PyTorch 2.2 : the current implentation doesn't support compiling with d_model = num_heads * head_dim.

 - Proper Triton Flash Attention 2 implementation : the current implentation doesn't support keys and queries of different length, we may use a more complete implementation of FA2 in Triton such as [this one](https://github.com/FlagOpen/FlagAttention).

+- We also are revisiting the encoder-decoder architecture using subquadratic operators to replace the attention.
+Stay tuned for more information about this.

 ## License
 [Apache-2.0 license](https://github.com/catie-aq/flashT5/tree/main?tab=Apache-2.0-1-ov-file#readme)